Society of Professional Journalists: Symbols

+Sigma Delta Chi's emblem was a key that bore a quill over a scroll, between the lamp of learning on the left and a five-pointed start on the right.
+Its publication was The Quill.

+SPJ's color is blue.
+Its symbol is its logo.
+The organization also has a shield logo.
+Its motto is "Protecting Journalism since 1909".

 Chapters

-SPJ has had as many as 300 chapters across the United States, which Sarah Scire wonders how well this system is well-suited for the digital age.
+SPJ has had as many as 300 chapters across the United States.

 Membership

+SPJ has three classes of members: undergraduate, professional, and alumni.

 As of 2023, membership has declined from its peak around 10,000 members to more than 4,000 members.
 The declining number of journalists in the United States appears largely responsible for the decline as well as the organization's inability to afford to put on a conference in 2024.

 Activities

 The society's chapters bring educational programming to local areas and offer regular contact with other media professionals.
 SPJ initiatives include a Legal Defense Fund that wages court battles to secure First Amendment rights; the Project Sunshine campaign, to improve the ability of journalists and the public to obtain access to government records; the magazine Quill; and the annual Sigma Delta Chi Awards, which honor excellence in journalism.